 Don’t overdo it with your internal linking

-This next one is something we see a lot from with well-meaning business owners who write their own blog posts: over-linking!
+This next one is something we see a lot from well-meaning business owners who write their own blog posts: over-linking!
 As an example, let’s say a business owner who sells green tea writes a blog post on their site that includes the word “green tea” 36 times.
 Then, that same business owner uses all 36 occurrences of the term “green tea” as anchor text to their shop page where users can buy green tea.

 This, even with the best of intentions, is link spam!